-NAG 5 covers a number of aspects of school life in addition to bullying.
-However, developing and implementing bullying policies will help schools ensure they are meeting their obligation to provide a safe environment for students.
+NAG 5 covers a number of aspects of school life including bullying.
+Developing and implementing bullying policies will help schools ensure they are meeting their obligation to provide a safe environment for students.

 For further information on the range of legislation and guidelines schools need to be aware of, refer to: Schools responsibilities: Legislation and Guidelines

-Responding to bullying incidents should be part of a school’s wider bullying prevention policies and procedures.
-A school’s policies should describe how the school will respond to all reports of bullying, including serious incidents.
+A school’s bullying prevention policies and procedures should describe how the school will respond to all reports of bullying, including serious incidents.

 The policy and procedures should describe: